MicrosoftDocs/dynamics365smb-docs/business-central/ui-set-report-layout.md

 2. Set the **Company** field at the top to the company that includes the report.
 3. Find and select the report in the list, then do one of the following steps:

-    - If the layout you want to switch to is a different type than the current layout, select the **Layout Type** field, then choose the type of the layout you want to set on the report.
+    - If the layout you want to switch to has a different type than the current layout, select the **Layout Type** field, then choose the type of the layout you want to set on the report.
-    - If the layout you want to switch to is the same layout type as the current layout, choose the **Select Layout** action at the top.
+    - If the layout you want to switch to has the same layout type as the current layout, choose the **Select Layout** action at the top.

 4. In the **Report Layouts** page, select the layout, then select **OK**.

-### Set the layout from the Report Layouts page
+## Set the layout from the Report Layouts page

 1. Choose the ![Lightbulb that opens the Tell Me feature.](media/ui-search/search_small.png "Tell me what you want to do") icon, enter **Report Layouts**, and then choose the related link.

    The **Report Layouts** page lists all the report layouts for each report.
 2. Find the layout in the list, select it, the choose **Set Default** action at the top of the page.

+## Revert to the default layout

+Reports are designed to use a layout by default.
+You can switch back to the default layout from **Report Layout Selection** page by selecting the report, and then selecting the **Restore Default Selection** action at the top of the page.

 ## See Related Training at [Microsoft Learn](/learn/modules/change-documents-dynamics-365-business-central/index)

 ## See Also